josuttis/belleviews/README.md

 ## How to use Belle Views

-All you hav to do is to use the namespace bel::views instead of std::views.
+All you have to do is to use the namespace `bel::views` instead of `std::views`.

 ## Examples

-Belle views can always iterate over elements even if the views are const:
+Belle views can always iterate over elements even if the views are `const`:

     template<typename T>
     void print(const T& coll);           // print elements of a collection